College Versus University in Canada

 How to Apply for a Study Permit

-To obtain a study permit for Canada colleges and universities, you must understand how to get a study permit.
+To obtain a study permit for Canadian colleges and universities, you must understand how to get one.
 According to Canadianvisa.org, we outline the process below:

-• Step 1: Check eligibility - Ensure that you meet both the program requirements and the university or college criteria.
+• Step 1: Check eligibility - Ensure you meet the program requirements and the university or college criteria.
 You must take the English or French exam and meet the language requirements.

 • Step 2: Get a Letter of acceptance from a Designated Learning institution (DLI).